blank-ngnl/Eye_Movement_Detection/README.md

 `-p` for plotting the five subjects' raw and bandpass filtered data (also plotting the component if the ICA was set) <br>

 ### Testing
-Before running the testing code, you first need to run the `startMuseStream.py` and `record.py`.
+Before running the testing code, you first need to run the `startMuseStream.py`.
 Then, you can run the testing (predict) code with:
 ```shell
 python test.py